Political warfare in British colonial India: Religion as a tool of power

 The Company banned some Hindu practices like sati and thuggee, which they found particularly abhorrent, and began to allow Hindu widows to remarry in 1856.
 Governor-General Dalhousie had begun to allow Christian converts to inherit ancestral property starting in 1850.
 Though overall, the East India Company men were not "eager to anglicise India, fearing to offend the educated class on whose support they depended, and arouse religious antagonism."
 In 1813, though they had been forced to admit Christian missionaries, the Company tried to avoid being seen as a proponent of the missions.
 A publication during the Indian Mutiny of 1857 states that the East India Company even manifested disfavour towards Christianity to obtain the confidence of Hindus.

-Examining religion from a more political aspect, the Company codified Muslim and Hindu law to take the flexibility out of the law’s traditional practice, to strengthen the Company’s indirect rule and support the local pro-British elites.
+Examining religion from a more political aspect, the Company codified Muslim and Hindu law to take the flexibility out of the law's traditional practice, to strengthen the company's indirect rule and support the local pro-British elites.
 Initially, the East India Company administration favoured the Hindus over the Muslims as government agents because the Hindus were generally less hostile to their presence; the Company removed Muslims from positions of power over its tenure in India.
 However, by 1893 Hindu power in the Indian National Congress (INC) was growing at rate disquieting to the British, so they reversed their traditional policies and began encouraging Muslims to enter the political apparatus to make the organization less effective.

 Subversion

 For much of the 18th and 19th centuries, political warfare and subversion were used by the Russians to destabilise British rule in India, as well as by the British to retain a hold on their Indian territories.
 This political contest, largely using proxies, is called The Great Game.
-The term was coined by British officer Captain Arthur Conolly in the early 19th century and made famous by Rudyard Kipling’s book Kim.
-The Game took place from the Caucuses to Tibet and south to India, with the control over the Indian subcontinent and Afghanistan as the ultimate goal.
+The term was coined by British officer Captain Arthur Conolly in the early 19th century and made famous by Rudyard Kipling's book Kim.
+The Game took place from the Caucuses to Tibet and south to India, with control over the Indian subcontinent and Afghanistan as the ultimate goal.

-In the 1857–58 Indian Mutiny of native soldiers serving in the armed forces of the East India Company, many British suspected Russian or Persian agents of having a hand in spreading rumours that sparked the conflict; the core of the rumours were that the British had smeared pig and cow fat on the ammo cartridges used by the sepoys.
-The fat on the cartridges, which would have to be opened by mouth prior to being loaded into a rifle, would have spiritually desecrated the Muslim or Hindu soldiers.
+In the 1857–58 Indian Mutiny of native soldiers serving in the armed forces of the East India Company, many British suspected Russian or Persian agents of having a hand in spreading rumours that sparked the conflict; the core of the rumours was that the British had smeared pig and cow fat on the ammo cartridges used by the sepoys.
+The fat on the cartridges, which would have to be opened by mouth prior to being loaded into a rifle, would have religiously desecrated the Muslim or Hindu soldiers.